The Chase (2017 film)

-The film was directed by Kim Hong-seon and stars Baek Yoon-sik and Sung Dong-il.
+The film was directed by Kim Hong-seon and stars Baek Yoon-sik, Sung Dong-il, Bae Jong-ok, Kim Hye-in, Chun Ho-jin, and Park Hyung-soo.

 Plot

 Shim Deok-su is a grumpy landlord of several working-class flats who constantly harasses his tenants for rent.
 A Korean War refugee from the north, he possesses a Scrooge-like reputation and is widely despised about town.
 At the beginning of the movie we see him begin his day by dropping in on Mr Choi, a hard-up tenant who has been suffering from ailments that prevent him from working, to demand rent just as the latter is being visited by charity workers from a local church.
 Unmoved by the volunteer's pleas for empathy and unperturbed by their subsequent attempts to guilt-trip him, Deok-su leaves to go about his chores.
 As he goes about his routine he comes across two dead bodies as they are being cleared by police, one of a local drunk and the other a pensioner living alone.

 In the evening Deok-su revisits Mr Choi, who has prepared an extravagant dinner in anticipation of a former colleague's visit.
 The two men eat, and during the ensuing conversation, Mr Choi reveals himself to have been a former police detective and opines that the two deaths Deok-su had encountered earlier were murders committed by someone who was likely practising on the elderly prior to moving on to young women.

 Mr Choi's theory is soon proven correct.
 That same night he is murdered by an unseen assailant who covers up his crime, arranging Mr Choi's body as a suicide.
 Meanwhile, another murder takes place just a few units down the corridor.
 Ji-Eun, a chaste young worker at a nearby textile mill who is another tenant of Deok-su's, returns to find her roommate murdered, the young woman's throat has been slit.
 Unbeknownst to her, the murderer has yet to leave the flat; he bashes her head and kidnaps her.